priyankathumma2/Getting-and-Cleaning-Data-Week-4-Assignment/CodeBook.md

 # Code Book

-The final summary tidy dataset "tidydata.txt" contains the average of each variable for each activity and each subject from the Human Activity Recognition Using Smartphones Data Set
+The final summary tidy dataset "tidydata.txt" contains the average of each variable for each activity and each subject from the Human Activity Recognition  Data Set

 ## Description